 An evaluation of the degree of responsiveness considers the volume, mix, and qualitative aspects of community development loans, qualified investments and community development services.
 Consideration of the qualitative aspects of performance recognizes that community development activities sometimes require special expertise or effort on the part of a bank or provide a benefit to the community that would not otherwise be made available.
-However, "innovativeness" and "complexity" factors examiners may consider when evaluating a large bank under the lending, investment and service tests are not criteria in the intermediate small bank community development test.
-In some cases, a smaller loan may have more qualitative benefit to a community than a larger loan.
+However, "innovativeness" and "complexity" factors examiners may consider when evaluating a large bank under the lending, investment and service tests are not criteria in the intermediate small bank community than a larger loan.
 Activities are considered particularly responsive to community development needs if they benefit low- and moderate-income individuals in low- or moderate-income geographies, designated disaster areas or distressed or underserved middle income non-metropolitan geographies.